norswap/autumn/doc/autumn/faq/feed-tokens.md

 #FAQ: Can I feed tokens to Autumn instead of text?

-This is possible, but hasn't really been tested so far.
+This is possible, but hasn't really been tested so far so it will probably break.

 The notion of *input position* (a number) is hardwired into the library.
 However nothing says that the input position must refer to a position in some text.
 The only assumption is that the